7RU7H/CTFs/TryHackMe/Markdown/Takedown/Takedown-Helped-Through.md

         abort(404)
 ```

-so back to burpsuite and:
+So back to burpsuite and:
 ![](gatewaytimeout.png)

 and...